 St M also offers a mountain biking program and baseball clinics.

 St. Michael’s faculty sponsors clubs which provide opportunities for students to explore individual interests in a supportive atmosphere.
 Middle School clubs meet weekly during the school day.
 Club offerings vary by semester and may include Rocketry Club, Shakespeare Club, Chapel Club, Canoe Club, Environmental Club, Cooking Club, Photography and Drawing Club, Strategia Math Club, FIRST LEGO League and Sports Club (frisbee golf, wiffle ball, bocce).
 The Student Council Association is led by student-elected representatives who coordinate service projects, social activities and school dances.
 The Lower School offers many co-curriculum opportunities including: fishing, tree climbing, mountain biking, karate, art, double dutch jump rope, guitar/ukulele/piano, chess and more!

-Beginning in fourth grade, our students may participate in the FIRST LEGO League robotics challenge.
+Beginning in fifth grade, our students may participate in the FIRST LEGO League robotics challenge.
 Working in teams, students design and program a LEGO robot to complete the challenge tasks.
 Students investigate the challenge theme and propose solutions to the problem.
 Themes change each year and have included the exploration of Mars and the Arctic, climate change, nanotechnology and transportation.
 Awards emphasize gracious competition, the team’s creativity in approaching the challenge and the development of their robot.